alaudet/raspi-sump/docs/install v1.x.md

     rsumpsupport

+    ** If you did not add /opt/raspi-sump/bin to your path as mentioned earlier you can type the full location of the command

+    /opt/raspi-sump/bin/rsumpsupport

 This will create a file `support_date_time.txt` in the `/home/__username__/raspi-sump/support` directory that can be attached to a support request.

+This text file will provide key information to diagnose any issues when requesting support.
+There is no sensitive information in the file except the name of the /home/user folder.
+If you are uncomfortable posting this info you can email it to me instead.

 For support open an issue on the Github Issue Tracker or consider joining our discord server.